 The beauty of chocolate bark lies in its imperfections.
 In fact, I’d argue that chocolate bark looks really weird when cut into perfectly symmetrical squares.
 Break it up, let the natural granulation in the chocolate determine the size and shape of the pieces: that’s the beauty of bark.
 It’s much prettier than it’s name implies (seriously? bark? can’t we find another name for it, already?
 It deserves that much, at least.)

 If you have a Trader Joe’s near you, they have all the ingredients you need.
 I used their Pound Plus 72% dark chocolate bar for the base, peanut butter chips, and their entirely addictive mini milk chocolate peanut butter cups on top.
-I’ve heard that, for the peanut butter chips especially, other brands may not melt as smoothly – if that’s the case just add a tablespoon or so of unflavored vegetable shortening to smooth it out.
+Reese’s brand peanut butter chips work great as well, but I usually recommend adding a tablespoon or so of unflavored vegetable shortening to smooth it out.

 - 8 ounces good quality, dark chocolate (70-80%), very finely chopped

-- 1 cup mini peanut butter cups (I used Trader Joe’s mini milk chocolate peanut butter cups, but you can also chop up larger peanut butter cups instead)
+- 1 cup mini peanut butter cups (I used Trader Joe’s, but you can also chop up larger peanut butter cups instead)

 - In a microwave, double boiler, or chocolate melter, gently melt chocolate on the lowest possible heat setting.
 Stir regularly, removing from heat as needed.
 The goal here is to keep the temperature under 90 degrees, above which the chocolate will lose its temper.
 Be patient, keep stirring, and even with on and off low heat the chocolate will melt eventually.

 - Meanwhile, melt peanut butter chips in a microwave safe bowl by microwaving on medium power in 20 second intervals, stirring until melted.
-If this mixture seems too thick, stir in a teaspoon or two of vegetable oil or shortening to thin it out.
+The chips should be smooth and ‘drizzleable’.
+If yours seem too thick, stir in a 2-3 teaspoons of melted shortening or coconut oil to thin it out.

 - Sprinkle evenly with peanut butter cups.
 Let sit, uncovered at room temperature, for 1 to 2 hours or until set.
 Break or cut into serving size pieces.